VerseOne DXP Application Cookies

 VerseOne suggests that your cookie banner uses text similar to the following (but, of course, your own compliance or legal team may wish to amend this to reflect your organisation's policies.

-As of VerseOne DXP 5.7.2 (end May 2023), this will be the default wording in the application's Cookie Banner Text.
-In addition, VerseOne DXP v5.7.2 includes an explicit Decline button for rejecting third party cookies.
+As of VerseOne DXP 5.7.2 (May 2023), this is the default wording in the application's Cookie Banner Text (with the exception of the phrase "or you can press Decline": this will be updated in an upcoming release).
+This release also included an explicit Decline button for rejecting third party cookies (and removing the Cookie Banner).

 Code Droplets